nrwl/nx/docs/shared/guides/nx-and-ts.md

 nx generate @nrwl/js:library --name=hello-tsc --buildable
 ```

-This creates a new library in the `packages/hello-tsc` folder that already comes with both, ESLint and Jest set up and ready to use.
+This creates a new library in the `packages/hello-tsc` folder that already comes with both ESLint and Jest set up and ready to use.

 You can run `nx lint hello-tsc` to run linting or `nx test hello-tsc` to run Jest tests.